COVID-19 INFORMATION – JANUARY 2021

 We are also still delivering or posting flea and worming treatments free of charge for pet health club members.

 We are now able to provide vaccination appointments and are working to get everyone up-to-date.
 Please telephone between 11am – 4pm to book an appointment.

 Your pet with have some lasting immunity to the viruses included in the vaccination and it can safely be postponed for at least 3 months.
 If it has been longer than this then we would recommend a ‘re-start’ vaccination course of two injections 3-4 weeks apart to ensure immunity.
-This second injection would be provided free of charge.
 Each individual pet will have different levels of risk and discussing this with the vet at the time of the vaccination appointment is recommended.